-It is a trendy subject which is likely to be registered in the long term.
+It is a trendy subject that is likely to be registered in the long term.
 Blockchain, the use of which has long been limited to cryptocurrencies, is arousing the enthusiasm of professionals as a viable solution for issues related to traceability, contract execution, and transactions.
 For the most enthusiastic, it is an innovative and revolutionary tool that is about to turn our lives upside down as the printing press and the Internet did before it.
 For others, we are in a flash in the pan that will not change our daily lives.
 IPI is interested in the question!

 WHAT IS THE BLOCKCHAIN